Fort Lauderdale Walks the Talk on Climate Adaptation

 More Information: Greener Government

-Partners: NOAA, the Florida Department of Economic Opportunity, Broward County, South Florida Regional Planning Council
+Partners: Broward County, City of Fort Lauderdale, Florida Coastal Management Program, Florida Department of Economic Opportunity, South Florida Regional Planning Council